 OBJECTIVE: 1.4

 ANALYSIS: Percent of respondents who use or recommend rotational deworming for cattle, horses, small ruminants.
 Percent of respondents by frequency of rotation will be reported for horses and small ruminants.
-Measurement of association as appropriate will be reported for each target animal class (e.g. Fisher exact, chi-square, logistic regression) for credential type and awareness of antiparasitic drug resistance, stratified by age and adjusted by region if warranted.
+Measurement of association as appropriate will be reported for each target animal class (e.g., Fisher exact, chi-square, logistic regression) for credential type and awareness of antiparasitic drug resistance, stratified by age and adjusted by region if warranted.